-My findings thus show that intermediary capital shocks help us better understand existing it.

-exchange rate factors, serving as a fundamental economic source of risk that generates the carry trade and broader joint cross-sections of exchange rate excess returns.
-Future work may be done in terms of finding better measures of intermediary capital shocks and perhaps constructing shocks for other participants in the foreign exchange markets, namely buy-side investors such as hedge funds, asset managers, and other institutional investors.
-It may very well be the case that we are missing a key piece of the intermediary asset pricing puzzle by not utilizing their pricing kernels as a risk factor and I leave this exercise open to future research.
+My findings thus show that financial intermediaries help us better understand existing exchange rate factors, as fluctuations in their risk-bearing capacity serves as a fundamental economic source of risk that generates the carry trade and broader joint cross-sections of exchange rate excess returns.
+Future work may be done in terms of finding more complete measures of intermediary capital shocks and risk-bearing capacity, perhaps constructing shocks for other participants in foreign exchange markets such as large buy-side investors, e.g. hedge funds, asset managers, and other institutional investors.
+It may very well be the case that we are missing a key piece of the intermediary-based asset pricing by not utilizing their pricing kernels as an additional risk factor.
+Furthermore, given my findings on the central relevance of financial intermediaries, it would be of interest to fully derive an open economy intermediary-based asset pricing model to clearly outline and interpret my findings in general equilibrium.
+I leave these exercises open to future research.